TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: deamdify.
-A copy of the source code may be downloaded from git://github.com/jaredhanson/deamdify.git.
+The following software may be included in this product: deamdify, utils-merge.
+A copy of the source code may be downloaded from git://github.com/jaredhanson/deamdify.git (deamdify), git://github.com/jaredhanson/utils-merge.git (utils-merge).
 This software contains the following license and notice below:

 (The MIT License)